-NBA Trade News: Pistons’ Reggie Jackson Captures Interest of Magic
+NBA Trade News: Pistons’ Reggie Jackson Captures Interest Of Magic

 It was mentioned that if Detroit ships Jackson to Orlando for Augustin and Green, one more player must be included to match the salary.
 If a deal materializes, this would be another big NBA trade news this year.

 Augustin had the chance to play for Detroit during the 2014-15 season.
 However, his stint immediately ended as he was part of a trade to the Oklahoma City Thunder.
-The former 9th overall pick (2008 NBA Draft) is averaging 8.4 points, 1.5 rebounds, and three assists as a backup point guard for Orlando.
+The former ninth overall pick (2008 NBA Draft) is averaging 8.4 points, 1.5 rebounds, and three assists as a backup point guard for Orlando.

 Meanwhile, Green is in his first year with the Magic.
 The seasoned big man is also a reserve for the team and is tallying 9.4 points, 3.1 rebounds, and 1.2 assists per outing.
 The 30-year-old’s scoring and rebounding numbers are so far the worst in his NBA career.